ubern-mia/MIALab/README.md

 ----

-Found a bug or have do you have suggestions?
+Found a bug or do you have suggestions?
 Open an issue or submit a pull request.